PolygonHealthAnalytics/magic_multimodal_survival_analysis/README.md

 # MAGIC Use Case 2: Multimodal Survival Analysis for Squamous Cell Carcinoma

 ## 🎯 Overview
-This repository demonstrates **Use Case 2** from the MAGIC (Multimodal Analysis of Genomics, Imaging and Clinical Data) platform - a comprehensive multimodal survival analysis for Squamous Cell Carcinoma (SCC) patients.
+This repository demonstrates a use case from the MAGIC (Multimodal Analysis of Genomics, Imaging and Clinical Data) platform - a comprehensive multimodal survival analysis for Squamous Cell Carcinoma (SCC) patients.
 This analysis showcases how MAGIC enables integrative analysis of multiple data modalities to predict patient survival outcomes.

 The analysis combines three key data modalities:
 - **Whole Slide Images (WSI)**: Histopathology images processed through CLAM and mSTAR